aergoio/heraj/docs/source/wallet/transactionapi.rst

 Send aergo with unlocked one.

-Send without contract_payload to address.
+Send without payload to address.

 .. code-block:: java